cabforum/servercert/docs/BR.md

 defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements
-Effective 1 January 2013, the CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.
+OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

 For the status of Subscriber Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
+* The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
 OCSP responses from this service MUST have a maximum expiration time of ten days.

 For the status of Subordinate CA Certificates:

-The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+* The CA SHALL update information provided via an Online Certificate Status Protocol (i) at least every twelve months; and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
-The CA SHOULD monitor the responder for such requests as part of its security response procedures.

-Effective 1 August 2013, OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.
+If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
+If the OCSP responder is for a CA that is not Technically Constrained in line with Section 7.1.5, the responder MUST NOT respond with a "good" status for such requests.

+The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

+The OCSP responder MAY provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate [RFC6962].

+A certificate serial number within an OCSP request is one of the following three options:

+1.	"assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
+2.	"reserved" if a Precertificate [RFC6962] with that serial number has been issued by (a) the Issuing CA; or (b) a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
+3.	"unused" if neither of the previous conditions are met.

 ### 4.9.11 Other forms of revocation advertisements available
 If the Subscriber Certificate is for a high-traffic FQDN, the CA MAY rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
 In this case, the CA SHALL ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
 The CA SHALL enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.